-3.9 As of January 2022 there are five adopted Neighbourhood Plans in the District (at Bradwell with Pattiswick, Cressing, Coggeshall, Hatfield Peverel and The Salings).
-A further eight villages have applied to designate a Neighbourhood area and are working on the production of a Neighbourhood Plan.
-The Neighbourhood Plans cannot allocate less housing than the Local Plan proposes but they can allocate more.
+5.12 As at September 2020 there are three adopted Neighbourhood Plans in the District (at Bradwell with Pattiswick, Cressing and Hatfield Peverel).
+A further ten villages have applied to designate a Neighbourhood area and are working on the production of a Neighbourhood Plan.
+There are currently eight Neighbourhood Plans underway in the District in the villages of Bradwell with Pattiswick, Cressing, Coggeshall, Feering, Great Saling with Bardfield Saling, Great Yeldham, Hatfield Peverel and Kelvedon.(AM4) The Neighbourhood Plans cannot allocate less housing than the Local Plan proposes but they can allocate more.